Brown-Puzzle-Club/brown-puzzle-club/content/puzzlethon.md

 template = "puzzlethon.html"
 +++

-**Status**: The stream is currently down, but we're planning to put it back up later this evening.
-We're still writing!

-### Important links

-If you're a Brown/RISD student and you want to do Puzzlethon, [fill out this form](https://forms.gle/sWsfF7gDDDtHwPKi7)!
-(Please do so soon!)
+**Status**: We finished writing the hunt within 24 hours!
 If you want to solve the puzzles, you can [register a team here](https://puzzlethon.brownpuzzle.club/).

-If you want to watch the livestream, it'll [go live on November 23 at noon ET here](https://www.youtube.com/watch?v=UsYU3zxQINQ).
+If you enjoyed this hunt, and want to support Brown Puzzle Club, consider [donating to our club](https://bbis.advancement.brown.edu/BBPhenix/give-now?did=05732af4-d994-4d40-bcd6-fb42d07b6eab).
+Proceeds go directly toward events like this (mostly the server costs).

 ### What is this?